 For an easy and scenic trail, try Devil’s Kitchen.
 This short hike is the first one you’ll come to when entering the park from the east entrance.
 As you approach the large bowl, you’ll soon be surrounded by giant upright boulders.
 This hike also offers excellent views of No Thoroughfare Canyon.

 For something a little more challenging, take the Coke Ovens trail.
 This mile loop is a steep trail that descends into a series of switchbacks before following a ridgeline to the Coke Ovens Overlook.
 From here, you’ll have unmatched views of the large, dome-shaped rocks that jut out into the canyon, high above the Monument floor.

 There are dozens of other trails and pull-offs along the drive to explore.
-Some are short and sweet, while others are longer and more technical, but all lead to rewarding views.
-If you've worked up an appetite with all that adventuring swing by the Pablo’s Pizza in Fruita.
-Inspired by Pablo Picasso, this little pizza shop serves up innovative pies full of flavor and teeming with farm-fresh ingredients grown right here in the Grand Junction area.
+Some are short yet always scenic, while others are longer and more technical, but they all lead to rewarding views.
+If you've worked up an appetite with all that adventuring, swing by Pablo’s Pizza.
+Inspired by Pablo Picasso, this local pizza shop serves up innovative pies full of flavor and teeming with farm-fresh ingredients grown right here in the Grand Junction area.

 Start day two off at Lunch Loops, which is located just a few minutes from Downtown Grand Junction.
 Lunch Loops is home to some of the best mountain biking in the country, and people travel from all over the world to ride these beautifully crafted trails.
 Before you take on the twists and turns, you're going to need some energy.